Year of Publication

 Many challenges exist in improving diagnosis and treatment practices, but provider interest in training provides an ample opportunity to address pertinent barriers and to develop practitioner guidelines, protocols, and educational tools.

 Farley, Alison, "Childhood and Adolescent Obesity: Nationwide Pediatric Healthcare Provider Practices and Their Role in Treatment and Prevention of the Obesity Epidemic" (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 202.